arongas/spring-boot-lectures/Lecture 4 -Web/Lecture 4 -Web.md

   @Mapper(componentModel = "spring", uses = {SensorRepository.class})
 ```
   - `componentModel` Should be `spring` to be able to autowire.
-  - `uses` enables the opposite,  specify other mappers (or spring beans) the given mapper needs
+  - `uses` enables to specify other mappers (or spring beans) the given mapper needs to use
   - Methods:

 ```java